by bus (take LC07 from Yüzüncü Yıl Street and drive to the Aquarium, do interchange for Phaselis minibus at bus station)

 Koprulu Canyon is one of the longest canyons in Turkey.
-Kopru River is famous with its salmon trouts.
+Kopru River is famous for its salmon trout.
 Cypress, cedar, red pine and black pine trees form the ecosystem of the area, and the Mediterranean cypress forest, at 400 hectares wide, is the most significant flora characteristic in Koprulu Canyon National Park.
 The Roman Oluk Bridge over the canyon and the Bugrum Bridge over the Kocadere stream were engineering feats of their time.

 Perge (Museum card is valid.)

-Working hours: April – October 08:00 – 19:00 November – March 08:00 – 17:00 How to go: by car – drive to Aksu, follow signs and turn on Antalya – Isparta intersection and follow the way How long does it take: around 1 hour
+Working hours: April – October 08:00 – 19:00 November – March 08:00 – 17:00 How to go: by car – drive to Aksu, follow signs turn on the Antalya – Isparta intersection and follow the way How long does it take: around 1 hour

 Termessos (Museum card is valid.)

-Working hours: Summer time- 08:00-19:00 Winter time- 08:00-17:00 How to go: by bus – drive to Otogar by tram, interchange for Kor by car – Drive Antalya – Denizli yolu D350/E87, 36km
+Working hours: Summertime- 08:00-19:00 Winter time- 08:00-17:00 How to go: by bus – drive to Otogar by tram, interchange for Kor by car – Drive Antalya – Denizli yolu D350/E87, 36km

 How long does it take: around 1 hour Neither the Greeks nor the Romans managed to tame the war-like Pisidians who fiercely protected their independence from the mountain eyrie of Termessos.
 The well-preserved remains of this ancient city are scattered along a rugged hillside with jaw-dropping views across the surrounding countryside.
-Wear sturdy shoes and take plenty of water if you want to fully explore this site.
-The colonnaded street and upper agora are particularly impressive, but don’t miss the theatre where the vistas across the peaks of the Taurus Mountains are surreal and beautiful.
+Wear sturdy shoes and drink plenty of water if you want to fully explore this site.
+The colonnaded street and upper agora are particularly impressive but don’t miss the theatre where the vistas across the peaks of the Taurus Mountains are surreal and beautiful.

 Working hours: 24 hours How to go:

-by car – drive Antalya – Kemer D400 road, turn right near Avantgarde Hotel right after bridge.
+by car – drive Antalya – Kemer D400 road, turn right near Avantgarde Hotel right after the bridge.